nus-cs2113-AY2223S1/ip/docs/README.md

 ------------------------------------------------------------
 ```

-### `deadline` - Adds a new deadline task
+### `deadline` - Add a new Deadline task

-Adds a new deadline task type in the task list in the format
+Add a new deadline task type in the task list in the format
 `deadline (discription) /by (YYYY-MM-DD HHMM)`

 **Example of usage:**